kurron/c4-architecture-template/README.md

 # License and Credits
 * This project is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/).
 * The guidebook structure was created by [Simon Brown](http://simonbrown.je/) as part of his work on the [C4 Architectural Model](https://c4model.com/).
+His books can be [purchased from LeanPub](https://leanpub.com/b/software-architecture).

 # List of Changes